carsongrett/nocharts/README.md

 #### Option C: Use Public APIs Only
 - Use only APIs that don't require keys
-- Yahoo Finance, Reddit, SEC EDGAR
+- Yahoo Finance, Reddit, SEC EDGAR (Coming Soon)
 - Limited functionality but completely secure

 ---